Activity distinction

 Is skydiving the same as paragliding?

 No. Skydiving usually starts from an aircraft and is built around free fall before parachute descent.
-Paragliding launches from terrain and is flown as a gliding route with a pilot.
+Paragliding launches from terrain and is flown as a gliding flight with a pilot.

 Is tandem paragliding in Montenegro a skydive?